Clinical Health Psychology

 Course content

-The classes that make up this course have been carefully developed to offer theory, knowledge and practical skills across the areas of clinical, health and neuropsychology, in addition to providing training in research methods.
+The course has been developed to offer theory, knowledge and practical skills development across the areas of clinical, health and neuropsychology.
+In addition, you'll receive training in professional practice and research methods.

-The knowledge and skills you'll develop will help you if you're aiming to take a PhD in a clinical or health based area, or want to become a Practitioner Psychologist.
+The knowledge and skills you'll develop will help prepare you for a PhD in a clinical or health-related area, or a career as a Practitioner Psychologist.

 Qualification, course duration and attendance options